MileHacker Logo

 Self-driving:

 Foreign driving licenses are not recognized in mainland China.
 An International Driving Permit (IDP) is not valid.
 Obtaining a temporary Chinese driving permit or full you need a license, making self-driving rental cars impractical for short-term visitors.
-Consider hiring hiring a car and driver.
+Consider hiring a car with a driver.

 Important Road Conditions & Safety

-Road conditions vary in Meizhou and nearby regions.
+Road conditions vary in Meizhou and areas nearby.
 Awareness and caution help ensure safe land travel.

 Road Network